OLED Monitors In 2024: The Current Market Status

 While they can achieve a higher luminance when measuring white, QD-OLED panels have higher color luminance, resulting in an overall brighter image.
 The wider color gamut provides more saturated colors, which also increases the perceived brightness (Helmholtz-Kohlrausch effect).

-In addition to the standard HDR10 format, the ASUS PG32UCDM also plans to add Dolby Vision support via a firmware update in H1 2024.
+In addition to the standard HDR10 format, the ASUS PG32UCDM also supports Dolby Vision.

 The monitor is factory calibrated at Delta < 2 for accurate colors out of the box in both sRGB and DCI-P3 color modes.
 You also get wide 178° viewing angles and true 10-bit color depth support for smooth gradients without banding.